Roasted Tomato Soup Thickened with Bread (Pappa Al Pomodoro)

 Several of you out there recommended I roast or dry my small tomato harvest and store the tomatoes indefinitely in my freezer or fridge to be used as I please.
 I did in fact follow these instructions, but upon hearing this exchange between the chef and patrons at Cafe Mimosa last week, I couldn’t resist pureeing my tomatoes into a soup.
 Roasting, I discovered, sweetens and intensifies the tomato flavor, making the need for any exotic, unexpected flavorings unnecessary.
 Chef Tim Nolan surely wasn’t holding anything back.
 This rustic soup originates in Tuscany and, like so many traditional recipes — panzanella salad, bread pudding, bruschetta, French toast — was created as a way to prevent day-old bread from going to waste.
 Simplicity (as well as bread) is the common denominator of all of these recipes.

-about 2 cups chicken stock, preferably homemade or a low-sodium variety
+- about 2 cups chicken stock (or water), preferably homemade or a low-sodium variety

 Note: This recipe is all done to taste.
 Adjust as necessary.

 - Roast the vegetables.
 Preheat the oven to 300ºF.
 Line a rimmed sheet tray with all of the vegetables.
 This tray should be filled in a single layer.
 Use whatever vegetables you have on hand — I threw in the carrots because I had them, but leeks, celery, thyme etc. would all make nice additions.
 Drizzle olive oil over top.
 Season with salt and pepper to taste, and roast for about three hours until vegetables are soft and slightly caramelized.